If I were to ask you “where exactly does your bank put your hard-earned savings, your salary”?

 Let’s say you get your salary from your company and it goes to your bank account.
 Now it’s actually puzzling.
 If you actually do a survey you will find that most of us don’t understand what the bank actually does.

-Forget about whether it is the bottom of the pyramid or top of the pyramid or the middle of the pyramid, we did a survey in Europe and we found around 60% of the people actually had no clue.
+Forget about whether it is the bottom of the pyramid or the top of the pyramid or the middle of the pyramid, we did a survey in Europe and we found around 60% of the people actually had no clue.
 Almost 50% of that 60% think that money is actually kept physically; kept somewhere.

 That is the basic issue of financial literacy which is a big issue not only in Asia and Europe but everywhere across the world it is a big problem.
 There’s nothing to be ashamed of because most of us are basically financially illiterate at some level or the other.
-The truth is that banking and financial services are an abstract concept.
+The truth is that banking and financial services are abstract concepts.

-Going a bit to the human psychology perspective, the cognitive part of the brain through which you make a lot of money decisions is very different from which you make a decision on what to buy on Amazon or Flipkart.
+Going a bit to the human psychology perspective, the cognitive part of the brain through which you make a lot of money decisions is very different from when you make a decision on what to buy on Amazon or Flipkart.
 That is why we don’t think about these things.

 What happens in practice is that you put your money in a savings account and the bank gives you a certain rate of interest for putting money in the savings account.
 The bank then takes that money and gives it out to either people as home loans, car loans, or whatever the products are out there or it gives it to companies.
 It’s a very simplistic definition.

 What the sustainable finance hypothesis says is that let’s start changing the way the banks invest their money.
-I know it’s very tough to imagine that but actually there is a ranking of Indian banks done by Oxfam.
+I know it’s very tough to imagine that but actually, there is a ranking of Indian banks done by Oxfam.
 It’s called the Fair Finance Network which ranks different banks based on their sustainability.

 They have done a ranking across eight to ten countries across the world – predominantly European countries just because there’s more data available on sustainability.
 There is a ranking for different banks in India as well.
 What does a sustainable bank mean?
 Let’s just forget investments only because they talk about sustainability in finance always comes to investment.